byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ![Enzyme Spa Glass Brew](./enzymeImages/enzymeGlassBrew.jpg)

 ***Symbiotically nourishing, fortifying and gentle.
-Self-care that goes far beyond the self, re-connecting.
+Self-care that goes far beyond the self, bio-logically re-connecting.
 Remarkably enough the Physical Body and Mother Earth find natural healing benefits from this one easy process.***

 *Yes, Nature is that simple, effective and synergistic.*